iworks/simple-password-policy/readme.txt

 1. Search for `Simple Password Policy`.
 1. Click to install.
 1. Activate the plugin.
-1. A new menu `Simple Password Policy` will appear in your Admin.
+1. A new sub-menu `Passwords` will appear in your Admin Settings menu.

 = The easy way =